Pengyu-Jin/Pengyu-Jin.github.io/docs/major/EN-learn/phrase.md

 ## adverb phrase

-**over time**: if something happens over time, it happens gradually during a long period
+**over time**: if something happens over time, it happens gradually during a long period.

-✏️They don't help right away, but over time can make lungs healthier.
+🪶They don't help right away, but over time can make lungs healthier.

 ## casual conversation